 To encourage high expectations and aspirations – a culture of success;

 In order to fulfil these ideals, our five-year ‘through-curriculum’ model requires students to engage with a wide range of subjects in Years 7 to 9 and then provides a more bespoke approach through our ‘options routes’ in Years 10 and 11.

 In all subjects, we aim to manage the progression from Primary schools by building on the learning that has taken place during KS2, whilst preparing our students for GCSE qualifications at the end of Year 11.

 Students are set (based on KS2 data and/or a range of standardised assessments) so that they can learn with their peers of similar ability and to ensure that the teaching can be targeted to meet their academic needs and so reach their potential in Year 11.

 Three yearly data collections, based on a wide evidence base, ensures students’ progress is monitored and interventions are put in place for students who are considered to be ‘not on track’.

-Within KS4 some ‘option’ subjects are all - ability groups however targeted teaching ensures appropriate challenge.
+Within KS4 some ‘option’ subjects are mixed ability groups however targeted teaching ensures appropriate challenge.

 Literacy, Numeracy and the use of new technologies are embedded within the delivery of all subjects.